programminghistorian/ph-submissions/lessons/extracting-illustrated-pages.md

 ## Pip Installs

-If we were using the HTRC Feature Reader, we could install it with `conda`, but we will be using Robert Marchman's [wrapper](https://github.com/rlmv/hathitrust-api) for the HathiTrust [Data API](https://www.hathitrust.org/data_api).
+If we were using the HTRC Feature Reader, we could install it with `conda`, but we will be using Robert Marchman's [wrapper](https://github.com/rlmv/hathitrust-api) for the HathiTrust [Data API](https://www.hathitrust.org/data_api) instead.
 This package can only be installed with `pip`.
 See Fred Gibbs's [lesson](https://programminghistorian.org/en/lessons/installing-python-modules-pip) for an introduction to `pip` and Python package management.

 We want to use `pip` in a specific, limited way: from within an existing `conda` environment.
 This keeps pip-installed libraries separate from the user and system-wide environments.